ibm-cloud-docs/codeengine/ts-build-fail-buildpushstepfails.md

 If you successfully built your project locally, but the same source code does not build in {{site.data.keyword.codeengineshort}}, then you might have files available locally that are not in your Git repository.
 For example, for Node.js projects, it is common to run the `npm install` command locally so that project dependencies are downloaded and placed in the `node_modules` directory inside the project directory.
 It is a good practice to include the `node_modules` directory in the [.gitignore file](https://git-scm.com/docs/gitignore){: external} to keep your Git repository small.
 A common mistake is to forget to also run `npm install` (or `npm ci`) in the Dockerfile.
 A Docker build that you run locally can access the local `node_modules` directory, if you copy the whole project into the container, for example, by using the `COPY . /app` command in the Dockerfile.
 But, the {{site.data.keyword.codeengineshort}} build runs from a freshly checked-out Git repository and cannot access the `node_modules` directory.
 Therefore, you must run `npm install` (or `npm ci`) in the Dockerfile as part of the build.

-A good practice is to include directories like node_modules also in a [.dockerignore file](https://docs.docker.com/engine/reference/builder/#dockerignore-file){: external} so that the Docker build that you run locally behaves the same as the Code Engine build.{: tip}
+A good practice is to include directories like node_modules also in a [.dockerignore file](https://docs.docker.com/engine/reference/builder/#dockerignore-file){: external} so that the Docker build that you run locally behaves the same as the Code Engine build.
+{: tip}

 Another reason for a project to be successfully built locally but to fail as {{site.data.keyword.codeengineshort}} build are security limitations.
 As with applications and batch jobs, {{site.data.keyword.codeengineshort}} does not allow arbitrary system operations within the {{site.data.keyword.codeengineshort}} cluster.
 Most of those system operations are not relevant for Docker builds anyway.
 However, {{site.data.keyword.codeengineshort}} does not allow opening server sockets for privileged ports.
 The range is `0 to 1023`.
 For example, if you build a web application and your build includes a test step that brings up a web application server, then you must use ports with higher numbers for this server.